ckeditor/ckeditor5-react/README.md

 ### Releasing

-Before starting releasing the package, you need to generate a changelog.
+Before starting to release the package, you need to generate the changelog.

 ```bash
 npm run release